dhappy/yggdrasil/README.md

 * 🐲 ― Níðhöggr: Dragon who gnaws at Yggdrasil
 * 🐿️ ― Ratatoskr: Squirrel who lives in Yggdrasil
 * 🦅 ― Veðrfölnir: Hawk sitting on an eagle perched on Yggdrasil
-* 🌳 ― Yggdrasil: The tree itself
+* 🌳 ― Yggdrasil (pronounced "Ig-drah-səl"): The tree itself

 ## Months

-Months are demarked by the constelations opposite the sun in the plane of the elliptic according to the 13 sign zodiac:
+Months are demarked by the constelations opposite the sun in the plane of the elliptic according to the 13 sign zodiac.
+Note that the lengths are [wildly different](https://gist.run/embed.html?id=e29f776b9a9b0c3d52251a28c573977c).

+* ♐ ― Sagittarius: 10/30–11/23
 * ♑ ― Capricorn: 1/21–2/16
 * ♒ ― Aquarius: 2/16–3/11
 * ♓ ― Pisces: 3/11–4/18